The biggest scandals in the Shute Shield’s 100 plus year history

 And little could anyone at Chatswood Oval that Saturday have anticipated the incredible incident that they would witness.

-“Gordon was playing Randwick and a bit of a fracas occurred right under the grandstand where all the Gordon faithful were gathered,” legendary rugby scribe Norman Tasker recounted at the 100th Anniversary lunch for Rugby News.
+“Gordon was playing Randwick and a bit of a fracas occurred right under the grandstand where all the Gordon faithful were gathered,” legendary rugby scribe Norman Tasker recalled.

 “Dennis Cleary a Randwick secondrower of some note managed to somehow, accidently of course, find his boot in the face of the Gordon goalkicking prop John Sheeran.